oabouzaid/Applied-Data-Analysis/project/README.md

 # A list of internal milestones up until project milestone 2
 The first part of this project would be to analyse amazon dataset and find relations between the rating and review of the product.
 From there an accurate rating prediction model can be derived.
-Here, we will consider text of user reviews as the input and try to convert this input into a (numerical) form that machine learning algorithms can process.
+To achieve this purpose, we will consider text of user reviews as the input and try to convert this input into a (numerical) form that machine learning algorithms can process.
 The quantity to predict will be the corresponding rating of products.

-The second part, as it is mentioned earlier will be to test our model on Twitter dataset.
+The second part, will be to test our model on Twitter dataset.
 We try to predict rating of a product by analyzing tweets about that product and compare that rating with the existing rating in Amazon.
 For products that have many rating we expect, the rating found using tweets to be similar to the existing one in Amazon.
 The challenge in this part will be to use Twitter API to retrieve related tweets and put them into a suitable format for our prediction model.

 Up to here is the part that we will try to accomplish until milestone 2 (28 November).